niksy/dotfiles/README.md

 Home is where the dotfiles are.
 These are mine.

+**Be advised**, my Bash skills are *really* limited, before working on this they were mainly based on setting commands in shell window :)
+So if you see some error, or you know a better way on how to achieve specific task, please send me a feedback :)

+Also, installation script is mostly my handywork, so if you’re unsure on what will happen, review it or do everything manually :)

 ## Installation

 1. Clone the repository in some directory (maybe `~/dotfiles`?):